fatouscoding/movie-recommender-system/README.md

 The system processes structured datasets of movies and user ratings, computes statistics, and provides insights such as top movies, genre trends, and user-specific recommendations.

+Designed to simulate core functionality of real-world recommender systems using structured datasets, ranking algorithms, and user preference analysis.

 ---

 ## Features
 - Top N Movies by Average Rating
 - Top Movies Within a Genre
-- Genre Popularity (based on average movie ratings)
+- Genre Popularity (based on average of movie-average ratings)
 - User’s Most Preferred Genre
 - Personalized Movie Recommendations
 - Command-Line Interface (CLI) for interactive testing